flyx/Nova-TeX-Suite/Readme.md

  - parse titles for ConTeXt \start\stop headings
  - add auto-completions for math commands that are only suggested in math mode

+## Building the icon

+`icon.svg` is the source for the extension's icon.
+Use the following commands to regenerate the `.png` files (needs a `librsvg` installation):

+    rsvg-convert icon.svg -o TeX.novaextension/extension@2x.png
+    rsvg-convert -h 128 icon.svg -o TeX.novaextension/extension.png

 ## License

 MIT